NASA’s next space telescope could have a liquid lens and be 100x larger than Webb

 Next steps

 The next step is to conduct these liquid experiments on the International Space Station.
-All the gear is currently up there awaiting the arrival of the Axiom-1 astronauts in the next few days.
-Mission Specialist Eytan Stibbe will be in charge of the test, which will involve making lenses from liquid polymers in micro-gravity, then curing them—either with UV light or —so they can be returned to Earth for further study.
+All the gear is currently there awaiting the arrival of the Axiom-1 astronauts in the next few days.
+Mission Specialist Eytan Stibbe will be in charge of running the test, which will involve making lenses from liquid polymers in -gravity, then curing them—either with UV light or heat—so they can be returned to Earth for further study.

 “We expect this approach will create perfectly shaped and smooth surfaces: the best surfaces to turn into mirrors,” says Vivek Dwivedi, a FLUTE scientist at Goddard.
 And that would get NASA one step closer to a giant space telescope.